vpkg-project/vpkg/README.md

 1 package was installed successfully.
 ```

-## TODO
+## Roadmap
-- ability to publish and ~~search~~ packages in VPM and VPKG registry.
+- ability to publish packages into VPM and the vpkg registry.
-- unified logging interface
+- options for debugging output
+- error handling for better bug tracking and report
+- subversion / svn support

 ## Installation
-- Clone the repo.
-- Build it from source.
+### Pre-built binaries
+You can install vpkg by downloading the pre-built binaries available for Linux and Windows.
+Just check out the assets found below the release notes of the [latest release](https://github.com/vpkg/releases).

-## Building from Source
+### Building from Source
+For those platforms which aren't included in the available pre-built binaries or just like to compile it by yourself, just clone this repository and build it directly with the V compiler.
 ```
 git clone https://github.com/vpkg-project/vpkg.git
 cd vpkg/